johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument/IRA1.2 Instruments and Attitude Flying.md

 ### Lesson Elements
 #### Aircraft Systems and Instruments
+> [!question]
-[[Aircraft Instruments]] and power sources, flight characteristics, limitations, errors, pre-flight check methods
+> For each system and instrument, what are the relevant power sources, flight characteristics, limitations, errors, pre-flight check methods, etc?

 1. Required equipment for IFR flight, and IFR airworthiness requirements ([[FAR 91.205 Instrument and Equipment Requirements]])
 	1. Mnemonic [[GRABCARDD]]